September 1st, Year of our Fair Lord 10, Central City, Capital Mansion

 “I can.
 I promise.”

-Jill stared, her eyes fixed, wide and wondering.
+Jill stared, her eyes fixed and wide and wondering.
 Rose waited.

 The King caught his phone as he nearly dropped it.
 From his hands came the snap of a fake latch as he unlocked it and hurriedly dialed.